RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 --Reduce the HP bonuses of creatures in Heart of Fury Mode--

 Enemies in Heart of Fury Mode normally have absolutely ridiculous HP: goblins in the prologue have 157 HP, and the frost spiders in Chapter 2 have 452 HP!
-This component drastically reduces the HP on creatures in Heart of Fury Mode.
+This component reduces the HP on creatures in Heart of Fury Mode.
 This component is designed for a party starting HoF at a low level.
 It is balanced such that enemies early on will have way less HP than in the original HoF, but enemies later on won't have that much less HP.
 This will make Heart of Fury Mode easier, but also much less tedious (and Creature Revisions makes Heart of Fury Mode more challenging to make up for it).

 --Reduce the attack bonuses of creatures in Heart of Fury Mode--